 Although the songs may or may not be in the genre of music you prefer, they are fairly good examples to learn as a beginner guitar player.
 You can also check out the Chord Buddy site where they offer other songbooks in various genres.

 Each song is very well laid out and easy to understand, especially for beginners.
-It is recommended to play these songs along with a metronome so that you can also practice your tempo and rhythm as you begin playing guitar.
-Alternatively, if you don’t know how the song goes, you can also play the original song in the background as you play along with it.
+I recommend playing these songs along with a metronome so that you can also practice your tempo and rhythm as you begin playing guitar.

 Removing the Chord Buddy Tabs